tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 Each path is collapsed by default, but you can set whether the initial display is collapsed or open using the [`docExpansion` parameter in Swagger UI](https://github.com/swagger-api/swagger-ui#parameters).

 {: .tip}
 This `docExpansion` parameter is for Swagger UI and isn't part of the OpenAPI spec.
 Swagger UI has more than [20 different parameters](https://github.com/swagger-api/swagger-ui#parameters) that control its display.
-Currently, there isn't a parameter to hide the Models section or to disable the Try It Out section, but you can hide these functions through `display: none` with CSS, targeting the elements you want to hide.
-Additional Swagger UI parameters may be added in the future.
+If you don't want the `Models` section to appear, add the parameter `defaultModelsExpandDepth: -1,` in your Swagger UI file.